sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 4) Build the Application by running the prebuild first, then config.
 These tools are in the app/gui/qt folder.
 Note: If you have previously installed libaubio5-dll, or set the AUBIO_LIB environment variable, now is the time to remove the dll and remove the variable; the prebuild on windows will make and install the correct library for you.
 ```
 cd app/gui/qt
-prebuild.bat OR prebuild32.bat (to make the external components and translations from ruby)
+win-prebuild.bat OR win-prebuild32.bat (to make the translations from ruby)
-config.bat OR config32.bat (to make a project file)
+win-config.bat OR win-config32.bat (to make a project file)

 cd build OR build32
 EITHER:
 cmake --build . --config Release